mario-iliev/store-me/README.md

 **Example 3.**
 Controlling update frequency.
 Let's say the user profit is updated from the backend **10 times per second**.
-This data is going into your global state but because of reasons, you want to display the changes every **5 seconds**.
+This data is going into your global state but you want to display the changes every **5 seconds**.

 ```js
 import { getStoreMe, storeMeSubscriber } from "store-me";